chaulkar/Business-Insights-360/README.md

 * inserting slicer in page through new parameter and filtering scatter chart visual by it.
 * Using Bookmarks to switch between two visuals.
 * Creation of Dynamic titles based on curren selection.
+* Optimizing report by use of Dax Studio.
 * Publishing report to Power BI Service and some features of Service.

 ### Businesss concepts learnt